Private Health Insurance

-If you are covered by a private policy, please complete the Health Insurance Waiver on your SIS account.
-This waiver process is required every year and is available from June 1st to July 31st .
-Please note, this waiver does not exempt undergraduate students from the mandatory Health Service Fee.
+If you are covered by a separate policy, please complete the Health Insurance Waiver on your SIS account on the Bills & Balances tab.
+This waiver process is required every year and is available June 1st - July 31st.
+Please note, this waiver does not exempt undergraduate students from the mandatory Health and Wellness fee.

 For more information about health insurance, contact:

 - UnitedHealthcare StudentResources, underwritten by Harvard Pilgrim Health Care

 - Enrolling or waiving the insurance must be done every academic year.